elifesciences/lens/README.md

 - Scrolling on body for mobile, fixes numerous scrolling issues related to mobile (esp. iOS)
 - Space efficiency - use full available space
 - display breadcrumbs for navigating back to journal page
+- Smaller font for title / authors in mobile version
+- Fixed an issue related to scroll recovery on mobile